Luxemburg: Subsidies for print and online media

 Tough competition from free newspapers

-Since the introduction of free newspapers most fee-based dailies have seen a decline in their reader figures, including the Lëtzebuerger Journal, published by Editpress, the liberal Lëtzebuerger Journal and the communist newspaper vum Lëtzebuerger Vollek.
+Since the introduction of free newspapers most fee-based dailies have seen their reader figures decline.
+The Tageblatt (published by Editpress) and the liberal Lëtzebuerger Journal are among those affected.
+The latter’s print version was discontinued as a result, and since 2021 it has only been available as an online magazine.
 La Voix du Luxembourg, the French-language pendant to the prestigious Luxemburger Wort, was forced to shut down in 2011.
-In 2019 the French weekly Le Jeudi was also discontinued.
+In 2019 the weekly Le Jeudi was also discontinued.

-Yet Luxembourg still has a relatively large number of newspapers, and this is largely thanks to a state aid system that developed over time.
-In 2019 about seven million euros of this special funding known as “press aid” was granted to ten magazines and newspapers.
-The lion's share went to the three market leaders Tageblatt, Luxemburger Wort and Le Quotidien.
-Since 2017 online media have also received funding to the tune of around 100,000 euros each.
+Yet Luxembourg still has a relatively high number of newspapers, thanks mainly to a system of state aid that has developed over time.
+Magazines and newspapers are subsidised to the tune of around ten million euros a year through special funding known as “press aid”.
+The lion's share goes to the three market leaders Tageblatt, Luxemburger Wort and Le Quotidien.
+In 2017 online media also began to receive state funding.

 Multilingualism at newsstands

-The Portuguese-language (Contacto, Correio) and English-language (Delano) magazines are noteworthy elements of Luxembourg's media landscape.
-Foreigners account for more than 40 percent of Luxembourg's population and multilingualism is a strong feature of Luxembourg society.
-There are three official languages: German, French and Luxembourgish.
-Most newspapers, however, appear only in German or French; Luxembourgish is seldom used as a written language but is widely used for radio.
+Portuguese-language magazines (Contacto, Correio) and English-language magazines (Delano) continue to feature prominently in Luxembourg's media landscape.
+Foreigners account for more than 40 percent of the country’s population and multilingualism is a defining characteristic of Luxembourg society.
+The country has three official languages: German, French and Luxembourgish.
+Most newspapers, however, appear only in German or French; Luxembourgish is seldom used as a written language, but is widely used in radio programmes.

-Luxembourg is home to Europe's largest private television and radio company, the RTL Group.
-In Luxembourg itself, RTL operates the main television channel RTL Télé Lëtzebuerg and enjoyed a monopoly position until 1991.
+Luxembourg is home to Europe’s largest private television and radio company, the RTL Group.
+In Luxembourg, RTL operates TV channel RTL Télé Lëtzebuerg.
+It monopolised this segment until 1991.
 The only French-language radio station, l'Essentiel, went on air in 2016 as an offshoot of the free newspaper of the same name.

 World Press Freedom Index (Reporters Without Borders):